IBMTechSales/was-appmod/docs/appmod-labs/ApplicationManagement/README.md

 You can request a snapshot of the server status including different types of server dumps, from an instance of Open Liberty server running inside a Pod, using Open Liberty Operator and `OpenLibertyDump` custom resource (CR).

-The following steps to request a server dump are illustrated in the screen recording below:
+Use the following steps to request a server dump, which are also illustrated in the screen recording below:

 1. From the left-panel of the OpenShift console, click on **Operators** > **Installed Operators**.